myrrlyn/home/priv/papers/resume.typ

 These are explained with more detail on the following pages.

 == 1.
+Sub-Zero/Wolf/Cove

+I am a senior software engineer working on appliance control software.

+== 2.
 Fastly

 I was a senior software engineer responsible for creating traffic-management code in Rust and integrating it into a C codebase.
 My work was an ingress filter running worldwide on Fastly's fleet, and enabled significant reduction in malicious traffic without imposing a performance cost to any other users.

-== 2.
+== 3.
 Amazon Web Services

 I led the design and implementation of a Rust real-time unikernel running on a small ARM processor.
 I worked closely with electrical engineers to develop a novel networking appliance subject to strict performance, security, and tamper-resistance requirements.

-== 3.
+== 4.
 Space Dynamics Laboratory

-I wrote kernel modules and application software operating on orbital vehicles, and ground-station operations software to control them.
-I also served as on-call staff for vehicle operations.
+I wrote kernel modules and flight application software for small satellites, and earthside terminal software to control them.
+I also served as control staff for vehicle operations.

-== 4.
+== 5.
 Ferrilab

 I maintain an open-source Rust project which significantly reshapes the standard programming model.
 The `bitvec` crate is widely used throughout the public Rust ecosystem.

-== 5.
+== 6.
 Formal Education

 I studied Computer Engineering at Trine University.
 I learned digital system design in Verilog and embedded programming in C. I built and programmed a small